An Interview With Jean Paul Gaultier On Fashion, Beauty, & Love (At Any Age)

 "Back then, I knew that I had to draw to be loved.
 Today, I have no precise idea of love.
 I’m in love all the time: I love my work, films, and all the people surrounding me.
 I experienced true love once; Francis died too soon, but I’m thankful for every minute I had with him."

-What did you learn about aging that you didn’t know at the age of 24?
+What did you learn about ageing that you didn’t know at the age of 24?

 "My grandmother showed me how great it is to get old.
 She was pretty.
-She owned so many pretty corsages and dresses, set with colorful feathers and tarot cards.
-She was magnetizing.
+She owned so many pretty corsages and dresses, set with colourful feathers and tarot cards.
+She was magnetising.
 She taught me that a lot of women even get prettier the older they get.
 Wrinkles, maturity, and experience also have an effect on charisma.
 And I still think that way."

 And how do you feel about getting older yourself?